Plus500 – Review Introduction

 - Have a portfolio size of at least €500,000

 - Have an average of ten transactions per quarter for the last four quarters

 - Have at least one year of relevant work experience in the financial sector

-A Plus500 Pro review shows that this account gives you access to the same protections as a Retail account.
+A Plus500 Pro review shows that professional clients lose their ICF rights.
 However, you will have access to higher maximum leverage.
 If you wish, you can resort back to a Retail account at any time.

 Plus500 Educational Resources